 Last month an article began circulating, Raising an Esther in a Miley Cyrus World, and it struck a nerve.
-I chose to not respond on newsfeeds simply because the overwhelming voices were knee jerk amens.
+I chose to not respond on newsfeeds simply because the overwhelming voices were knee-jerk amens.

 Instead, I took the advice of Tristen Harris in his Ted Talk The manipulative tricks tech companies use to capture your attention and used it as a face to face conversation starter.
 What I discovered is that the reality of Esther’s world isn’t common knowledge.

-Bear with me while I explain.
+Bare with me while I explain.
 I do believe we are raising daughters in an oversexualized world, but we have been doing so for thousands of years.
 Media has not created the problem, but rather brought the problem to light.

 In 2009, as my soldier was headed out for deployment, the story of Esther captivated me.
 I decided to make his year deployment my “Esther Project.”
 Through studying her story, journaling through two deployments, and attempting to be an Esther the book Finding Joy: The Year Apart That Made Me A Better Wife was born.

 The reason I felt a connection and calling towards Esther was because I saw a similarity in our story.